bateman/python_pyenv_poetry_template/README.md

   - `make tag/major` - e.g., 0.2.0 -> 1.0.0
 * Run `make tag/push` to trigger the upload of a new release by executing the GitHub Action `release.yml`.

-> [!WARNING]
-> Before uploading a new release, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
-The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
-Make sure to select the full `repo` scope when generating it.

 ## Publish to PyPI

 To manually publish your package to PyPI, run `make project/publish`.
 If necessary, this will build the project as a Python package and upload the generated `*.tar.gz` and `*.whl` files to PyPI.